 Stay away from people, places and things that make you want to smoke.
 Throw out cigarettes, lighters and ashtrays, and frequent spots like restaurants where smoking is prohibited.

 Your ultimate goal may be forever, but reward yourself for reaching mini-milestones like one smoke-free day, five days, one month etc.

 With support and commitment, I know that you can do it.
 And if you need a little help getting to your personal ‘Quit day,’ feel free to reach out to myself or another healthcare provider.
-It’s our job to help you stay healthy, and supporting you through your breakup with tobacco is just one way in which we can achieve our goals of better health for all in this New Year!
+It’s our job to help you stay healthy.
+Which is why I'm here to support you through your breakup with tobacco.
+And to protect your feet from diabetic complications.
+Or any kind of foot pain.